 A tip to remember for this one is that you want the skinny end of the petal tip to be the outside of the ruffle..that way you get the ruffle effect.

 For this border, you can use a Wilton 104 or 103 petal tip and 12 round tip (or even smaller tip) for the pearl border that goes over it.

 To pipe the ruffle border:

-- For this border, you’ll use a petal tip to get the ruffles and a round tip to pipe a pearl border over the top edge.
+- For this border, use a petal tip to get the ruffles and a round tip to pipe a pearl border over the top edge.

 - Hold the piping bag sideways against the cake and make sure that the skinny edge of the petal tip is facing down.
 (The skinny edge is what will give it the ruffled look.)

 - You can either pipe each ruffle individually by making a closed ‘u’ piping motion, or you can just pipe lines of ruffles by doing a continuous ‘w’ motion across the bottom of the cake.

 - Use a larger petal tip for even bigger ruffles.